Before you book

 They can provide confidential, tailored guidance about how to ready yourself for starting at university and ensure support plans are in place before you arrive.

-For both Wednesday and Saturday events you’ll also have the opportunity to attend a welcome talk giving an overview of the university and, the most important bit, your course taster session.
+You’ll also have the opportunity to attend a welcome talk giving an overview of the university and, the most important bit, your course taster session.

 Generally, the specific content of the course activities will vary by course, but will typically include: